Jamie Johannes, D.O.

 - Occur more frequently than usual

 - Don't improve with use of over-the-counter medication

 - Prevent you from working, sleeping or participating in day-to-day activities

 - Affect your overall quality of life

-A. There are several ways to treat headaches.
-You should work with your health care provider to help you manage them.
-Some common headache treatments are:
+There are several ways to treat headaches.
+You should work with your healthcare provider to help you manage them.

 - Pain-relieving medication